microsoft/copilot-camp/docs/pages/extend-m365-copilot/05-add-adaptive-card.md

 ---8<--- "e-congratulations.md"

 You've completed adding adaptive card responses to your first API plugin.
-You are now ready to proceed to the next lab to add a declarative copilot to the same API plugin.
+You are now ready to proceed to the next lab to add a declarative agent to the same API plugin.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-m365-copilot/04-add-adaptive-card" />